About this project

 Access to updates, and thank you so much for supporting us, every donation counts.Estimated delivery:

 Printed kitar plans suitable for construction or as decoration.
-Approximately 36"h x 48"w.Estimated delivery:Add $15 USD to ship outside the US
+Approximately 36"h x 48"w.Estimated delivery:Ships anywhere in the world

-T-shirt & plans combo pack.Estimated delivery:Add $20 USD to ship outside the US
+T-shirt & plans combo pack.Estimated delivery:Ships anywhere in the world

 3 backers Limited (27 left of 30)